 We are working with a number of water sports operators in Europe and around the world to offer lessons and Fliteboard experiences starting in the second half of 2018.
-Stay tuned via our website for more details coming soon.
+Stay tuned for more details coming soon.

 And of course - thanks our first customers for their trust and support.
 We can’t wait for you all to be unboxing your Fliteboards and enjoying them as much as we do!